Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A beginner’s guide to buying and selling DOGE in Indonesia.

-Dogecoin (DOGE) is a decentralised, peer-to-peer cryptocurrency similar to bitcoin (BTC) and Litecoin (LTC).
-Though it started out as a joke, Dogecoin has grown into one of the most widely traded cryptocurrencies in the world and, at the time of writing, has a market capitalisation in excess of US$637 million.
+Dogecoin (DOGE) is a decentralised, peer-to-peer cryptocurrency similar to Bitcoin (BTC) and Litecoin (LTC).
+Though it started out as a joke, Dogecoin has grown into one of the most widely traded cryptocurrencies in the world and, at the time of writing on 8 July 2020, has a market capitalisation in excess of US$500 million.

 This guide takes a closer look at how DOGE works and the best ways to buy and store DOGE in Indonesia.